 iPhone owners, beware -- if you noticed that the home button on your smartphone is not working properly and you are thinking of heading to a third party for repairs, you might want to hold off on that idea.
 It appears that a recent update to Apple’s iOS 9 mobile operating system renders iPhone devices virtually useless if some party other than an official technican from Apple tinkers with the home button.
 If that happens, an Error 53 code is then displayed after the device is wiped and shut down.

 So now we go to chapter two of Powermat Technologies’ ongoing legal drama.
 A judge from the Israeli court has decided to dismiss the motion that was filed by three of the wireless charging company’s board members, including Ran Poliakine, co-founder and former chief executive officer of the firm.
+The aim of that motion was to block Powermat Technologies from continuing its operations, but evidently, the court thinks the case does not hold any water at all, and instead has told the disputing parties to settle it out of court.

 Apple is being sued over a new feature in its iOS 9 mobile operating system that allows iPhone devices to automatically switch to a cellular connection when the Wi-Fi signal is spotty or nonexistent.
 That feature is Wi-Fi Assist, which was introduced alongside the rollout of iOS 9, the latest version of the iPhone maker’s mobile OS, in mid-September of this year.

 AT&T is suing three of its former cell phone sales representatives in the state of Washington for allegedly contributing to the unlocking of thousands of cell phones so that the devices could work on any wireless carrier’s network.
 This trio of sales reps previously employed by the second biggest wireless carrier in the United States all hail from cities outside of the general Seattle metropolitan area.
+They allegedly installed malicious software into computers that made automated requests to unlock the mobile devices so they could be used by people without having to enter into a contract with AT&T. Such a practice would have made these devices easier to sell in the resale market.

 Apple better not count its eggs just yet.
 It appears that the iPhone maker may not be able to get the full $930 million in damages awarded to it back in 2013 after a legal battle with rival Samsung over patents.